Art as Spriritual Perception Review - A. Chaplin

 In his introductory essay, James Romaine, a former student of Walford who describes himself as "Rookmaaker's vocational grandson," explains what this fresh perspective entailed: an affirmation of the natural world as "God's second book of revelation," there for all to see.
 This insight implied that perception itself was not a neutral activity but one deeply shaped by religious convictions and beliefs.
 Applied to art, it meant that, as Walford put it, 'A painted landscape, however realistic in appearance, is never a pure copy of nature and therefore can never be rendered value free.
 Implied in the artist's choice of motifs and his pictorial representation is a certain view of reality.'

-In order to discover what view of reality any artist might hold, Walford, in Great Themes, formulated two questions: "How do artists express spiritual aspirations, religious beliefs, and concerns about humanity's place in the universe?" and "How have artistic responses to this powerful dimension of human life changed over time?"
+In order to discover what view of reality any artist might hold, Walford, in Great Themes in Art, formulated two questions: "How do artists express spiritual aspirations, religious beliefs, and concerns about humanity's place in the universe?" and "How have artistic responses to this powerful dimension of human life changed over time?"

 There is little doubt that the formulation of these two questions echoes Rookmaaker's project in his influential Modern Art and the Death of a Culture.
 In this book, Rookmaaker shows how religious convictions and worldviews impacted the entire history of Western art.
 Rookmaaker himself, in turn, had admired and was inspired by the influential German neo-Kantian art historian Erwin Panofsky.
 Panofsky introduced a distinction between "iconography"—the identification of images and motifs with their conventional meaning (such as a lily for purity)—and "iconology"—the discovery and interpretation of their deeper philosophical or theological meaning.
 In Hegelian fashion it was assumed that such a deeper, underlying meaning was typically shared by a larger cultural community or nation and that art could therefore reveal something about the spirit of the time—the Zeitgeist—in a particular cultural epoch.
 Rookmaaker, however, acknowledged the important role of religious convictions in the make-up of any such worldview and in our very perception of the world.
 In that sense, for him, all perception is "spiritual," in the sense of "spiritually directed," whether oriented towards Christ or not.